The Update Assistant module is available through the Command-Line Interface (CLI). Its main advantage is its ability to

 [2] Exit the process

-command is used to delete a backup file from your PrestaShop store.
+The backup:delete command is used to delete a backup file from your PrestaShop store.

-$ php bin/console backup:delete help
+$ php bin/console backup:delete --help

-backup:delete: delete a store backup file
+Delete a store backup file.

-argument is mandatory and is used to target the correct resource.
+The <admin-dir> argument is mandatory and is used to target the correct resource.

-argument is intended to target the backup file (file_name) to be deleted.
+The [BACKUP] argument is intended to target the backup file (file_name) to be deleted.

-Example of backup:delete
+Example of backup:delete command execution:

 $ php bin/console backup:delete admin123 autoupgrade_save_8.1.6_15/07/2024_8:00